BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.md

 5. Create a new RStudio project, this time using the **Version Control** option instead of the New Project option.
 Select **Git**, then **paste the link to your repository** in the Repository URL field.
 Press the tab key to autofill the Project Directory Name field with the name of your GitHub repository.

-6. When complete, RStudio should have your project open and **the Git tab in the upper right should be present**.
-If not, ask for help.

     If a dialog window opens asking you to enter your GitHub username and password, do this:

     a.
 If asked for your GitHub username and password, click "Token" or "Personal Access Token" instead.
 Follow instructions below to get your Personal Access Token (PAT):